 - 1. A qualified Fluid Power specialist should review the accumulator's application for correct sizing, pressure, cycling, connections, placement and efficiency. - 2.
 Carefully remove the accumulator from the factory packaging, read and understand all factory labels, stickers, tags and nameplates attached to the accumulator and the packaging. - 3.
 Read and understand any written factory instructions accompanying the accumulator - 4.
-If the accumulator is part of a third party OEM system, read and understand all of their labeling and instructions - All the steps listed in Accumulator Precharging (above) should be followed.
-The proper training of your accumulator maintenance personnel is recommend - The proper training of your accumulator maintenance personnel is recommended Consult the factory or your local Accumulators, Inc. Authorized representative, with any questions.
+If the accumulator is part of a third party OEM system, read and understand all of their labeling and instructions - 5.
+All the steps listed in Accumulator Precharging (above) should be followed. - 6.
+The proper training of your accumulator maintenance personnel is recommended - 7.
+Consult the factory or your local Accumulators, Inc. Authorized representative, with any questions.